lavanet/lava/x/epochstorage/README.md

-	StakeAppliedBlock  uint64     // the block at which the provider is included in the pairing list Endpoints          []Endpoint // the endpoints of the provider Geolocation        int32      // the geolocation this provider supports Chain              string     // the chain ID on which the provider staked on Moniker            string     // free string description
+	StakeAppliedBlock  uint64     // the block at which the provider is included in the pairing list Endpoints          []Endpoint // the endpoints of the provider Geolocation        int32      // the geolocation this provider supports Chain              string     // the chain ID on which the provider is staked on Moniker            string     // free string description
 	DelegateTotal      types.Coin // total delegation to the provider (without self delegation) DelegateLimit      types.Coin // delegation total limit